-He died of wounds received in the bitter fighting at Landrecies on the 4th November in January 1920.
-He succumbed at Worcester Royal Infirmary on the 2nd, and his funeral took place at Welland Church on the 6th.
+Having died at Worcester Royal Infirmary on the 2nd, and his funeral took place at Welland Church on the 6th January 1920.
 His coffin was borne by four ex-servicemen; Messrs E Marsh, W Wood, C Spilsbury and J Butcher.